jdevfullstack/github-stats-guide/README.md

 Commits are very easy to generate, simply create a private repo named `test` so that it will look like you are testing GitHub or any bug.
 Now, make sure that you turn on the include private commits in the API.
+Then you want to have say 2k commits, it does not mean you are coding, simply create a file and for every change, even just a single letter, click commit.

 Contributions to repos are actually your repos and repos of others when you create pull requests even